 Thanksgiving is just around the corner and people are planning their menus.
 Many families celebrate with a multiple course dinner, starting with soup.
 This is the perfect opportunity to kick your dinner off on a high note.
 We love mixing up the flavors and putting in something unexpected.
-We brought together our top 10 soups from the Half Hour Meals website.
 All these recipes were submitted by people like you.
 What are you serving this Thanksgiving?

 This classic soup has all the flavors of Thanksgiving in one delicious bowl.
 The richness of the squash makes this a perfect meal on its own.
 The sweet pumpkin works beautifully with the meaty mushrooms.
 Serve this soup warm and drizzle spicy chipotle oil for an extra kick.
 A great extra addition would be bacon sprinkled over top.